Telefonorosso/sidecARM/installation.md

   `whoami`
   `ls`

-* Go back to Workbench by pressing CTRL+ESC!!!
+* Go back to Workbench by pressing CTRL+ESC!!! (only if fullscreen)

 * Run the PiStorm supplied `ONLINE` helper to bring up WiFi